 Our brushless motor vendor called the other day to offer a stronger/faster motor for the DS160BLHV.
 Thing is, outputting 160oz-in and transiting 0.06sec/60° means we're near the point of diminishing returns for the class of models using this size servo.
-E.g. fixed-wing 3D electric models from the likes of Extreme Flight with their 60" Extra 300S, or another 60" model, this time the gorgeous Laser 230z from AJ Models.
+E.g. fixed-wing 3D electric models from the likes of Extreme Flight, AJ Models, and PAU.

-Then I got to eyeballing the specs and realized, he's right to cal me.
+Then I got to eyeballing the specs and realized, he was right to call me.
 The motor specs are intriguing because depending on the gearing, I can use it to make about 210oz-in at 0.10sec/60° - or go for more torque, maybe 235oz-in but at lethargic 0.13sec/60° - or - I can go for speed, instead.

 FYI, the basic trade off when dealing with motors and gear ratios is they're always a compromise.
 You either go for a lot of strength vs. speed, or speed, at the expense of torque.
 You can't get both unless you compromise.
 Thing is, as I've mentioned, i really think we're at the point where for a 60" mode a lot more torque doesn't matter.
 Especially pretty much all pilots can feel the difference a faster servo makes in maneuvers, while extra power is only useful in a few maneuvers, which only a few pilots can pull off.
 The rest of the time - it's speed that floats the boat of not just the ones gifted by God with superior reflexes and skill but everyday good pilots XA pilots.

 Anyway, the new motor gave us a bit more torque (175oz-in from 160oz-in) but the real difference maker is in the gear ratio we could use.
-This new servo is faaaaast and it's clocking a blistering 0.051sec/60°.
-So if your high performance model requires loads of torque - and - high relish the speed to make control surfaces flip like a pinball paddle, within a compact mini-class package, then we're not making a big secret of what's involved.
+This new servo is faaaaast so it's clocking a blistering 0.051sec/60°.
+The point being, if your high performance 3D/XA model requires loads of torque - and - you relish enough speed to make control surfaces flip like a pinball paddle within a compact mini-class package, then we're not making a big secret of what's involved.

-Competing servos offer you aluminum cases but with coreless motors. we figure if you're on a budget, then our DS160CLHV is a better choice. but if you want the very best mini we know how to make, this new one is it.
-And once you buy it, you can disassemble it and marvel at how well we do this, or eyeball the pictures because we're not hiding anything.
+Note; competing servos like an MKS HV9767 offer you aluminum cases but with coreless motors.
+We figure if you're on a budget, then our DS160CLHV is a better choice in a mini with a coreless motor because it's stronger, faster, lighter, and cost a lot less.
+BUT, if you want the very best mini we know how to make, the DS175BLHV is it.
+And note, while once you buy it, you can disassemble it and marvel at how well we do this, you can also just eyeball the pictures because we're not hiding anything!
+Last thing; the label says DS160 and we had already lasered the cases when we were offered the new motor.

 1. Start with the best possible brushless-motor.
 When commutation happens electronically (instead of mechanically), the motor runs cooler because there's no insulating build up of brush dust over time.
 And since electrons don't wear out, a brushless-motor lasts 5X longer than a coreless-motor.